morganeTC/M2courseENS2019/hands-on/hands-on.md

 3. Load the genome
   * Genomes / Load Genome from File...
   * Select the fasta file Escherichia_coli_K12.fasta located into the data directory
-4. Load an annotation file named Escherichia_coli_K_12_MG1655.annotation.fixed.bed into IGV
+4. Load an annotation file (genes) into IGV
   * File / Load from File...
-  * Select the annotation file.
-The positions of the genes are now loaded.
+  * Select the annotation file: Escherichia_coli_K_12_MG1655.annotation.fixed.bed  The positions of the genes are now loaded.
 5. Load the two bam files (SRR576933.bam and SRR576938.bam) in IGV.

 **Browse around in the genome.
 Do you see peaks?**